emezieoluchi29/loan-prediction/README.md

 ## Results

-The final model achieved an accuracy of X% on the test dataset, effectively predicting loan eligibility based on the provided parameters.
+The final model achieved an accuracy of 98% on the test dataset, effectively predicting loan eligibility based on the provided parameters.

 ## Future Improvements